telerik/blazor-docs/knowledge-base/dropdowns-get-model.md

 ---
-title: Get model from dropodown
+title: Get model from dropdown
 description: how to get a model from a dropdown instead of a primitive value.
 type: how-to
 page_title: Get model from dropdown